 Primary care in a comprehensive, clinically integrated safety net

-Cook County Health and Hospitals System (CCHHS) is a large, urban public health system focused on serving those most in need.
-CCHHS includes a world-class major medical center, a local community hospital, a dozen primary care medical home (PCMH) clinics, the Core Center for HIV & Infectious Disease, the Cook County Department of Public Health, and Cermak Correctional Health Services.
+Cook County Health (CCH) is a large, urban public health system focused on serving those most in need.
+CCH includes a world-class major medical center, a local community hospital, a dozen primary care medical home (PCMH) clinics, the Core Center for HIV & Infectious Disease, the Cook County Department of Public Health, and Cermak Correctional Health Services.

 - Medical home team care and practice transformation;